Jackie Loughery

-Jackie Loughery (sometimes credited as Evelyn Avery; April 18, 1930 – February 23, 2024), born Jacqueleen Virginia Loughery, was an American actress and beauty pageant titleholder who was crowned "Miss Rockaway Point" in 1949 before becoming crowned Miss New York USA 1952 and later was the first-ever winner of the Miss USA competition in 1952.
+Jackie Loughery (sometimes credited as Evelyn Avery; April 18, 1930 – February 23, 2024), born Jacqueleen Virginia Loughery, was an American actress and beauty pageant titleholder who was crowned "Miss Rockaway Point" in 1949 before becoming crowned Miss New York USA 1952 and later was the first winner of the Miss USA competition in 1952.
+Loughery she represented the United States at the Miss Universe 1952, she placed in the Top 10.

 Early life

 Jacqueleen Virginia Loughery was born on April 18, 1930, and raised in Flatbush, Brooklyn, New York, the daughter and only child of Joseph Clark Loughery and Ellen (Avery) Loughery.
 She attended St. Francis Xavier Academy for Young Ladies.

 Career

 Miss USA

 In 1952, Loughery won the Miss USA title after a second ballot broke a first-place tie.
 Loughery, a redhead, went on to represent the US at the first Miss Universe pageant, where she placed ninth.

 Entertainment

 Loughery appeared in several films, including the 1956 comedy Pardners with Martin and Lewis and the 1957 drama The D.I., with Jack Webb, whom she married in 1958.

 In 1951, Loughery appeared in the short-lived variety show Seven at Eleven.
 In 1954, she was Johnny Carson's assistant in the short lived CBS game show Earn Your Vacation, in which contestants were asked geography questions.
 In 1956, she co-starred with Edgar Buchanan and Jack Buetel in the syndicated western television series Judge Roy Bean, as Judge Bean's niece, Letty.
 In 1957–58, she made five guest appearances on The George Burns and Gracie Allen Show; three as "Joyce Collins" and the other two as "Vicki Donovan".
 In 1963, she appeared on Perry Mason as Nell Grimes, the actual murderer of the title character in "The Case of the Bigamous Spouse".
 She appeared as Martha, sister of Sheriff Sam Phelps in the May 18, 1961, episode of the series Bat Masterson, "Farmer with a Badge".
 She was featured in the film Eighteen and Anxious (1957) and top-billed in The Hot Angel (1958).